Background pattern

 Consult your doctor or pharmacist before starting to take Paidocort:

-• If you have or have recently had intestinal diseases such as gastritis or esophagitis, diverticulitis (intestinal inflammation), ulcerative colitis (with risk of perforation or pus infection), or recent intestinal anastomosis, as there is a risk of intestinal perforation with peritonitis.
+• If you have or have recently had intestinal diseases such as gastritis or esophagitis, diverticulitis (intestinal inflammation), ulcerative colitis (with risk of perforation or pus infection), or recent intestinal anastomosis (connection), as there is a risk of intestinal perforation with peritonitis.

-• If you have any infection, as it may decrease your body's defenses, leading to new infections or activating existing ones; in addition, corticosteroid treatment may mask the signs of an infection, making it more difficult to diagnose an existing or developing infection.
+• If you have any infection, as it may decrease your body's defenses, potentially leading to new infections or reactivating existing ones; moreover, corticosteroid treatment may mask the signs of an infection, making it more difficult to diagnose an existing or developing infection.

-• If you are experiencing stressful situations (such as trauma or surgery), you may require an increased dose.
+• If you are under stress (such as trauma or surgery), you may require an increased dose.

-• If you have not had chickenpox or measles, try to avoid contact with people who are infected.
-If you are exposed to these infections during Paidocort treatment, contact a doctor immediately.
+• If you have not had chickenpox or measles, try to avoid contact with people with these infections.
+If you are exposed to these infections during treatment with Paidocort, you should contact a doctor immediately.

 • If you are taking Paidocort, it is recommended that you not be vaccinated.

-• If you have tested positive for the tuberculin test (test for tuberculosis disease), inform your doctor.
+• If you have tested positive for the tuberculin test (test to determine tuberculosis), you should inform your doctor.

-• If you have myasthenia gravis, especially if you need high-dose glucocorticoid treatment, your doctor will start your treatment with a low dose of Paidocort and gradually increase it.
+• If you have myasthenia gravis, particularly if you need high-dose glucocorticoid treatment, your doctor will start your treatment with a low dose of Paidocort and gradually increase it.

-• During prolonged treatment and at high doses, ensure adequate potassium intake, limit sodium intake, and analyze blood potassium levels.
+• During prolonged treatment with high doses, you should ensure adequate potassium intake, limit sodium intake, and analyze blood potassium levels.

 • If your treatment is prolonged, your doctor will perform regular checks to prevent eye complications (such as cataracts and increased eye pressure).